Douglas Forrester: 2002 Race for U.S. Senate

 During arguments, the New Jersey Supreme Court justices questioned whether this precedent would be abused in the future.
 Justice James R. Zazzali asked, "Will there be a parade of candidates removed at the whim of party leaders because the candidate is collapsing?"
 The justices expressed concern for absentee voters and the public interest in having an optimal choice of candidates.

 Ultimately, the justices ruled unanimously to allow the ballot replacement.
 Peter Verniero, a Republican appointed by Christine Todd Whitman, wrote that the statute in question "does not preclude the possibility of a vacancy occurring within 51 days of the election."
 He also wrote, "We see what advantage this has for Mr. Forrester; we fail to see what advantage this has for the people of New Jersey."
 In deciding to interpret the deadline as it did, the Court cited Kilmurray v.
 Gilbert, 10 N.J.
-435 (1952) and Catania v.
+435 (1952), and Catania v.
 Haberle, 123 N.J.
-438. The Democrats were ordered to cover the extra costs incurred to the state.
+438. The Democrats were ordered to cover the extra costs incurred by the state.

 Three weeks later, Forrester was defeated by Lautenberg 54-44 percent.

 2005 Race for Governor

 According to the Associated Press, Forrester was being asked to run for governor in autumn 2004.
 He initially decided to take care of his daughter Briana, who had suffered a brain hemorrhage and been diagnosed with cancer.
 That November, however, she encouraged him to run.
 (As of April 2005, her cancer is in remission).

 On November 23, 2004, Forrester formally announced his gubernatorial candidacy at Washington Crossing State Park.
 He announced that he would not accept public funding for his campaign.
 His primary competitor in the primaries was Bret Schundler, a former gubernatorial candidate and former Mayor of Jersey City, New Jersey.
 After vote counting problems in Bergen County, a swing county in the primary election, Forrester broke even as planned with Schundler, giving him a 36-31 percent statewide victory over Schundler, setting Forrester up for his race against Democratic Party candidate and US Senator Jon Corzine.

 New Jersey law has prohibited insurance companies, or people with a majority interest in one, from making political donations.
-Forrester's campaign was substantially funded by donations from himself, leading to claims that Forrester was in violation of these regulations.
+Forrester's campaign was substantially funded by donations from himself, leading to claims that Forrester violated these regulations.
 Forrester contended that because Heartland Insurance had been incorporated in Washington, D.C., it was not covered by the restrictions.
 Acting Banking and Insurance Commissioner Donald Bryan, who had been reappointed by Democratic Governor Jim McGreevey, issued an opinion in August 2005 stating that Forrester had not broken the law.

 On November 8, Forrester was defeated by Sen. Jon Corzine 53.5-43 percent.